 - If you’re already enrolled in 2020 and are considering switching to a new plan for 2021, it will be relatively quick.

 - If you’re enrolling for the first time and need to create an account, expect to set aside at least 30 to 60 minutes.

 - Come armed with your personal info.

 - Applying in person may reduce confusion.

-As we kick off the ACA’s seventh enrollment period, the exchanges have long-since worked out their initial bugs, and have been improving their user interface systems ever since.
+As we get closer to the ACA’s eighth enrollment period, the exchanges have long-since worked out their initial bugs, and have been improving their user interface systems ever since.
 Enrollment is a fairly smooth process now, although it might still take you some time to figure out which plan you want.